 For the past seven years, third-year DPT students traveled to Costa Rica, building a thriving physical therapy practice in an orphanage, which protects and cares for abandoned persons living with severe and profound neurologic disorders.

-Following the overwhelming success of Marymount’s presence in Costa Rica, the DPT Class of 2019 is excited to continue the challenging task of building an equally successful practice in a new location--Nicaragua.
+The DPT Class of 2022 is excited to continue the challenging task of building a successful practice in Nicaragua.
 We aim to establish a foundation for a self-sufficient physical therapy practice that will be accessible to all persons in need of care.

 Check out blogs from previous years here: